PrincetonUniversity/PAULcurvilinear/README.md

 # Prior-Apprised Unsupervised Learning (PAUL) of curvilinear features
 Implementation of PAUL framwork on curvilinear features.
-Please cite the associated publication as: Yin, S., Tien, M. & Yang, H. (<em>in press</em>).
+Please cite the associated publication as: Yin, S., Tien, M. & Yang, H. (<em>2020</em>).
 Prior-Apprised Unsupervised Learning of Sub-Pixel Curvilinear Features in Low Signal-to-Noise Images. <em>Biophys.
-J.</em>
+J.</em>, **118**, 2458-2469.

 ## Requirements
 The code uses the following toolboxes and versions at the stage of development; earlier versions might also work: